klev-o/crypto-pay-api/README.md

 You can register multiple handlers for the same event.

-###Advanced

-If you are going to use api in some more or less large project, in a firework, etc., then it is possible to register a dependency injection container in the api object, and through it you can do any things that you may need.
+> You can also just get the result from the `$api->getWebhookUpdates()` method without subscribing to events

+> By default, events are disabled.
+To enable them, you need to use the method `$api->setEnableEvents(true);`

+## 📟Advanced

+Also, as an event handler, you can use anything that corresponds to the callable type.
 Let's take an example:

 > Let's say we have installed `composer require php-di/php-di`, although you can use any other psr-compatible